erikgurzau/blackjack-console-game/README.md

 At the end of the game there are three possibilities:
 - When the dealer "busts", that is, exceeds the maximum limit of 21 and consequently the player win the double of the initial bet.
 - When the player "busts" or is passed by the dealer.
 The player loses all the initial bet.
 - When the player and the dealer get the same score without "getting high".
+The initial bet is refunded.

 ![win](./media/screenshot_win.png)